Prepare for your Appointment

 Use this checklist to assemble your documents and information to prepare for your tax appointment or mail-in submission.

 ☐ Your completed Deductions Workbook*.
 If you’re claiming self-employment income, make sure you’re getting all the deductions you’re entitled to by categorizing and totalling your expenses as best you can in our Deductions Workbook.
-Please don’t use an older version of the workbook.
+Returning clients: please start fresh using the version of the workbook we send you for your appointment; don’t use a version from a previous year.
 Make sure you’ve left yourself enough time to complete it in advance.
-If you don’t have your workbook ready on appointment day, you may be subjected to filing delays and/or additional fees.
+If we don’t have a copy of your workbook 3-5 business days before your appointment you may be subjected to cancellation, filing delays and/or additional fees.
 Request the current workbook.

 ☐ Any relevant letters or documents you’ve received from the Canada Revenue Agency.